AkiyukiOkayasu/pacmog/README.md

 pacmog is a decoding library for the PCM file.
 Designed for use in playing the PCM file embedded in microcontroller firmware.
 Rust has an include_bytes! macro to embed the byte sequence in the program.
 Using it, PCM files can be embedded in firmware and used for playback.
 pacmog works with no_std by default.
+AIFF is supported via the 'aiff' feature which requires std.

 | Format          | Status |
 | :---            | :---: |